Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppGw.MigrateWAFPolicy.md

 ## DESCRIPTION

-App Gateway V2 supports two configuration modes for WAF:
+Application Gateway V2 supports two configuration modes for WAF:

-- Reference an existing WAF policy reference via `properties.firewallPolicy.id`.
-This option is recommended.
+- Define and reference an WAF policy that can be reused across multiple Application Gateways.
+- Specify the WAF configuration tied directly a specific Application Gateway.
+  This is done by setting the `properties.webApplicationFirewallConfiguration` property.

-- Specify the legacy WAF configuration via setting the `properties.webApplicationFirewallConfiguration`.
-This option is deprecated for retirement on 15 March 2027.
+Setting the Application Gateway WAF configuration is depreciated and will be retired on 15 March 2027.

 ## RECOMMENDATION

-Upgrade WAF v2 with legacy WAF configuration to WAF policy.
+Consider upgrading Application Gateway to use WAF v2 referencing a WAF policy.

 ## EXAMPLES